Make sure you have these points checked out and checked off before you start riding your ATV in the sand.

 Check filters and air box

-Even with protection, it’s a good idea to look over your filter and air box for any stray invaders.
+Even with protection, looking over your filter and air box for any stray invaders is a good idea.
 Pull the filter and the airbox and give them a thorough check and cleanup.

 Wipe down greasy components

-Even with a low-viscosity lubrication, you may end up with grit on oily parts.
+Even with low-viscosity lubrication, you may have grit on oily parts.
 Wipe them down or scrub them if necessary.
 Sand on your bike will chew up components and wear it down in a hurry.